bygri/1bsg/src/_content/register/renew.md

 # Renew Membership

-To renew your registration as a youth or adult member with our Group, please select the appropriate section below.
+To renew your registration as a youth or adult member with our Group, or transfer in from another Group, please select the appropriate section below.